wf8/anc_state_validation/README.md

 ### To run an example:

 First simulate a tree and character under BiSSE using diversitree.
-This script will also estimate marginal ancestral states using diversitree:
+This script will also estimate and plot marginal ancestral states using diversitree:

 ```
 Rscript 1_simulate_BiSSE.R